Nayekah/My-blockchain-jirlah/README.md

 # PRAGMA 6.9
-tldr: This is my side project, unfinished, so it cant be runned
+tldr: This is my side project, unfinished, so it cant be runned, but i kept the docs below

 ---